dmbarbour/wikilon/docs/AwelonLang.md

 ## Command Sequences

-A purely functional language can model interactive programs as functions that return either a command-continuation pair or a final result.
-The caller can interpret commands and provide results to the continuation, which is represents another interactive program.
-This creates an interaction loop.
-For interaction with the real-world, a runtime system will interpret a command model as an API.

-Command sequences are a lightweight projection to hide use of continuations and support imperative expression and procedural abstractions for interactive programs.
-A suitable projection is simple:
+*Command Sequences* are a projection for sequential interactive programs.
+The interactive model is a function that returns either a command-continuation pair or a final result.
+For example, a command might be `"read foo.txt"`.
+The host should interpret the command then provide file content (or error) as an argument to the continuation.
+However, explicit continuations easily result in a deeply nested mess of syntax.
+The command sequence projection will flatten the nesting and hide the continuation management.

-        X ; Y ; Z == [X] [Y;Z] cseq == X [Y [Z] cseq] cseq
+        X ; Y ; Z == X [Y;Z] cseq == X [Y [Z] cseq] cseq

-Here, `cseq` must be the last operation within a subprogram for the projection to apply.
-We can understand `;` as a unary prefix operator (`; Y == [Y] cseq`), because `X` is untouched.
-For data plumbing between commands, I assume this projection is applied above *Named Local Variables*.
-Thus, variables defined in `X` are visible to `Y` or `Z`.

-For procedural abstractions (including conditionals and loops), we must assume any command `X` may evaluate to a command sequence `X1 ; X2`.
-This requires *associativity*.
-That is, `X1 [X2] cseq [Y] cseq` must have the same observable behavior as `X1 [X2 [Y] cseq] cseq`.
-Further, we benefit from an *identity* element `return` such that `return;X` or `X;return` have the same observable behavior as `X`.
-This allows pure computations to be flexibly included in command sequences.
+In general, we assume that each command `X` may also be a command sequence `X1 ; X2`.
+We will want *associativity* such that `X1 [X2] cseq [Y] cseq` has the same observable behavior as `X1 [X2 [Y] cseq] cseq`.
+For terminal behaviors, we might `return` a value or `yield` a command.
+To faithfully abstract the empty sequence, it is convenient if `return` is an *identity* element, such that `return ; Y` and `Y ; return` have the same observable behavior as `Y`.

-Performance is a critical concern.
-In context of procedural abstractions, it is not unusual to construct deep procedural "call stacks".
-For example, if `Z` calls `Y` calls `X` then our call stack might include `[X2] cseq [Y2] cseq [Z2] cseq`.
-A direct composition of continuations can reconstruct the call stack, such as `[X2 [Y2] cseq [Z2] cseq]`.
-However, this touches `[Z2]` for every operation in `X`, resulting in a cost per operation that is linear in call stack depth.
-This is very bad!
-Instead, we want constant-time overheads for continuation management.
-Thus, we should construct a continuation `[X2 [Y2 [Z2] cseq] cseq]`.
-Achieving this requires an intermediate representation.
-Further, for partial evaluation it's convenient if we can locally collapse `return;` sequences.
+Performance is a significant concern.
+In context of deep procedural abstractions, patterns such as `[X2] cseq [Y] cseq [Z] cseq` are common, corresponding to a call stack.
+Naive composition of continuations will rebuild this call stack directly, and thus touch `[Z]` for every operation in `X`, resulting in per-operation overheads that depend on call stack depth.
+To avoid this, we should instead rewrite our continuation as `[X2 [Y [Z] cseq] cseq]`.
+Further, for partial evaluation optimizations, it is convenient if `return ; Y` locally rewrites to `Y`.

 A minimum viable implementation:

         return  = [none]
         yield   = [[null] some]
         cseq    = w [i] [w [cons] b b [some] b] if

         Where:
             [L][R]none == L             none = w a d